davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 Suppose we have 99.9% confidence that each of these 5,339 changes did not introduce a serious bug.
-This would be incredibly high confidence given the track record of most software developers.
+This would be incredibly high confidence given the track record of most software developers (more on this below).
 Even so, by the formula above:

 > Pr(BTC does not contain a serious bug) = 0.999 <sup>5,339</sup> = 0.004787862